nicolgit/nicolgit.github.io/_posts/2025/2025-06-16-provision-a-test-vm-webserver-on-azure.md

 ![browser output](../../assets/post/2021/install-iis-output.png)

 # Linux machine
-From Azure portal is quick enough to create a virtual machines.
-In particular I use as the starting image "**windows 2019 datacenter gen1**".

 Once the machine is created, go tpo Azure Portal > virtual machines > `vmname` > run command > run linux shell script

 type: